semgrep/semgrep-docs/docs/for-developers/developer-overview.md

 -  IDEs (VS Code and IntelliJ)
 -  CLI
     - `pre-commit`

 Your AppSec team is likely to have guidelines about Semgrep scans in these environments.
-Your organization guidelines may require you to perform scans in some of these environments, or they may be optional.

 :::tip Noise in your pull requests or merge requests?
 Your security engineers are in full control of what findings are displayed to you.
 If you notice a high rate of false positives, tell your security engineers so that they can tune your scans.